webplatform/docs/tutorials/css_transforms/index.md

-While there are	limits to what you can accomplish when transforming flat web content, this technique of building 3D shapes such as cubes may form the basis of a simple virtual reality scene, such as the following (suitable for a mobile browser) that pans to view the surface of Mars:
+While there are	limits to what you can accomplish when transforming flat web content, this technique of building 3D shapes such as cubes may form the basis of simple virtual reality scenes, such as the following (suitable for a mobile browser) that pans to view the surface of Mars: